 Field Data Type Description Behavior and Usage Meets STR Limit?
-Data type Character Image: Character Description A value that indicates whether the protective instrument loop's spurious trip rate meets the spurious trip rate requirement defined in the Instrumented Function that is linked to the Protective Instrument Loop.
-Benavior and Usage This list in the Calculated Results section and contains the following options: Incomplete Yes No N/A By default, this value is set to Incomplete.
+Character A value that indicates whether the protective instrument loop's spurious trip rate meets the spurious trip rate requirement defined in the Instrumented Function that is linked to the Protective Instrument Loop.
+This list in the Calculated Results section and contains the following options: Incomplete Yes No N/A By default, this value is set to Incomplete.
 When the value in the SIL Verification Method field is External Calculation, the Meets STR Limit field is enabled.
 When the value in the SIL Verification Method field is Internal Calculation, the Meets STR Limit field is disabled and populated using the following logic: If the inverse of the value stored in the MTTS field is greater than or equal to the value stored in the Spurious Trip Limit (per yr) field in the Instrumented Function that is linked to the Protective Instrument Loop, this value is set to No. Otherwise, this value is set to Yes.
+If the Protective Instrument Loop is part of a protective instrument loop template, this value is set to N/A.

 Field Data Type Description Behavior and Usage Meets Systematic Capabilities?
 Character A value that indicates whether the protective instrument loop's systematic capability meets the systematic capability requirement defined in the Required SIL field.
-This list appears in the Calculated Results section and contains the following options: Incomplete Yes No NA This value is set to Incomplete by default.
+This list appears in the Calculated Results section and contains the following options: Incomplete Yes No N/A This value is set to Incomplete by default.
 When the value in the SIL Verification Method field is External Calculation, this field is enabled.
 When the value in the SIL Verification Method field is Internal Calculation, this field is disabled and populated automatically using the following logic: If the value in the Calculated SIL Systematic Capabilities field is greater than or equal to the value in the Required SIL field, this value is set to Yes.
-Otherwise, this value is set to No. If the value in field is Systematic Capabilities field is Signater than or equal to the value in the Required SIL field, this value is set to Yes.
-Otherwise, this value is set to No. Mission Time Number A number that represents the time that the protective instrument loop or the element will be in use before it is replaced.
+Otherwise, this value is set to No. If the value in the Systematic Capability Validation field is False, this value is set to N/A. Mission Time Number A number that represents the time that the protective instrument loop or the element will be in use before it is replaced.
 This value is measured in years.
 This value is determined by the least mission time value among the values for all the elements of the protective instrument loop.
 For example, if the mission time values for the logic solver, final element, and sensor are 10 years, 5 years, and 20 years respectively, then the mission time for the entire loop is 5 years.